backstage/backstage/.changeset/polite-knives-build.md

 '@backstage/plugin-kubernetes-backend': minor
 ---

-**BREAKING** You can now select `single` kubernetes cluster that the entity is part-of from all your defined kubernetes clusters, by passing `backstage.io/kubernetes-cluster` annotation with the defined cluster name.
+You can now select `single` kubernetes cluster that the entity is part-of from all your defined kubernetes clusters, by passing `backstage.io/kubernetes-cluster` annotation with the defined cluster name.

 If you do not specify the annotation by `default it fetches all` defined kubernetes cluster.

 To apply

+catalog-info.yaml

 ```diff
 annotations: